 - In progress – Repair and Improve Fences & New Gate → Repair the existing fence and provide a new entrance gate.

 The following have been identified as remaining projects to make the dog park more enjoyable for our furry friends and their humans:

-- Seating → Benches in the dog park have already been replaced and will continue to be repaired and replaced as needed.
+- Seating → Benches in the Bark Park have already been replaced and will continue to be repaired and replaced as needed.
 Going forward, we are looking for benches that are preferably made out of materials such as recycled plastic.

 - Water Fountain & Wash Down Station (New Fountain) → While the dog bowl at the park has served many thirsty pups, it is time for an upgrade.
 The suggested fountain will also double as a wash-down station for those days that your pup needs a hosing before heading home.

 - Agility Course → Perfect for training, mental and physical stimulation, agility courses are wonderful additions to any dog park.
 While a full-scale will be included in the long-term dog park, it would be nice to have something in the interim.